isc-projects/stork/changelog_unreleased/1550-disclosure-subnet-options.md

 [ui] william

-    When viewing a subnet, the DHCP Subnet Options boxes can now be expanded and collapsed.
+    When viewing a subnet, shared network, or host reservation, the DHCP Options and DHCP Parameters boxes can now be expanded and collapsed.
     (Gitlab #1550)